thoughtworks/recce/FAQ.md

 **I don't like SQL in YAML.
 Is there a better way?**

 Neither.
 And probably.
-It might be a good idea to allow Recce to load queries from files, either explicitly or based on a convention.
-Ideas welcome!
+Recce can now load queries from files, either explicitly or based on a convention.
+Feedback on this approach is welcome!

 **Shouldn't this be done with data pipelines and big data technology X?**